opencode-nexus Svelte Themes

 OpenCode Nexus is built with security by design:

-• Encryption: TLS 1.3 for all communications, AES-256 for data at rest
+• Encryption: TLS 1.3 for all server communications, AES-256 for local data

 • Audit Logging: Comprehensive activity logging and monitoring